SepDynamics/Charge-Routing/docs/experimental_framework.md

 ## Testbed Scripts
 - Initial geometry prototypes are placed in `/_sep/testbed/`.
 - Run `python spiral_demo.py` to generate sample spiral coordinates.
+- Run `python spiral_network.py` to evaluate a simple resistor-network model of the spiral geometry.